superfly/docs/getting-started/multi-region-databases.html.md

 nav: firecracker
 ---

-Most read heavy, PostgreSQL backed applications work natively across regions on Fly.io, no architectural changes required.
+Most read-heavy, PostgreSQL-backed applications work natively across regions on Fly.io, no architectural changes required.
 Deploying an app and database in multiple regions takes advantage of two Fly features:

 1. Regional read replicas
 1. The `fly-replay` header

-With regional read replicas configured, the `fly-replay` headers lets you specify exactly which requests need to be serviced by the primary, writable database.
+With regional read replicas configured, the `fly-replay` header lets you specify exactly which requests need to be serviced by the primary, writable database.
 When we detect this header, we will replay the entire request to the region you specify.
 It looks something like this:

 <img src="/public/images/fly-global-postgres.svg"  alt="Diagram of app + global postgres on Fly.io">